Online Double Oracle: Notations Preliminaries

-\textbf{Nash Equilibrium.} The NE of two-player zero-sum game can be defined by the minimax theorem \cite{neumann1928theorie}:
+\textbf{Nash Equilibrium.} NE of two-player zero-sum games can be defined by the minimax theorem \cite{neumann1928theorie}:

-for some v $\in \mathbb{R}$.
-The $(\vpi^*, \vc^*)$ that satisfyies Equation (\ref{minimax theorem}) is the NE of the game.
-In general, one can apply linear programming method to solve the NE in small games.
+for some $v$ $\in \mathbb{R}$.
+The $(\vpi^*, \vc^*)$ that satisfies Equation (\ref{minimax theorem}) is the NE of the game.
+In general, one can apply LP method to solve the NE in small games \cite{morgenstern1953theory}.
 However, when $n$ and $m$ grows large, the time complexity is not affordable.
-A more general solution concept for approximation methods is the $\epsilon$-Nash equilibrium, written as
+A more general solution concept is the $\epsilon$-Nash equilibrium, written as